 - Royal Palace of Madrid Guided Tour accompanied by an expert English-speaking guide.

-If you’re visiting the best museums of Madrid, you will get great discounts if you buy the tickets here:
+If you’re visiting the best museums in Madrid, you will get great discounts if you buy the tickets here:

 - Reina Sofía Museum Guided Tour.